 Thumbs Up/Down: Up, up, up.

-My Review: I shamelessly admit that it was my eager wish to give this one a read for some time.
-And now that I have indulged my curiosity, my inner-self is very much grateful.
+My Review: I have been meaning to read this book for quite some time.
+And now that I have, my inner-self is very much grateful.

 Right off the bat, we are taught with the lesson of “Positive Thinking” and deny sad or bad emotions.
 Mark ushers to the fact that false positivity can never lead us (human beings) to true happiness.
 But the handling of adversities does.
 The satisfaction that comes from which is unmatchable – as we develop skills to deal with the world.
 Not only that, but we also find the courage to face a lot of curveballs life throws at us.

 What I liked the most?
 “Disappointment Panda” appeared as the most interesting part of this whole self-help guide to me.
 The fictional character advises us to embrace fears, faults, and uncertainties for finding courage, perseverance, honesty, and responsibility as a reward in this life.

 For a generation, this book is an invigorating hit to shift their world and help to lead a contented life.

 Here are some of the parts that I liked.